 Aquatic athletes will love making a splash at the Midco Aquatic Center.
 Here, athletes can complete their laps in an Olympic size 50-meter pool, accompanied by four diving boards, a basketball hoop and a warm water pool for relaxing after the meet.
 Locker rooms are available to store all your belongings.
-Spectators will enjoy the view from the mezzanine, seating up to 500 people.
-When it’s not competition day, have some fun in the recreation pool, equipped with slides, a hoop, dumping bucket, and more.
-Host your next party for 30-80 people in any of the center’s meeting rooms.
+Spectators will enjoy the game from the mezzanine, seating up to 500 people.
+When it’s not competition day, have some fun in the recreation pool, equipped with slides, a hoop, dumping bucket and more.
+Meeting rooms are also available for 30-80 people.
 Each is complete with AV assistance and a large screen TV, perfect for movie nights or catching your favorite professional athletes in action.

 Yankton Trail Park

 Yankton Trail Park is home to athletic grounds as well as a piece of Sioux Falls’ history.
 The park once belonged to a German immigrant who built a 500-acre farm.
 His sons then used that farm to serve soldiers at Sioux Falls’ army base.
-Now, visitors can tour the area and host their events on the park’s league soccer fields.
-Bikers can train and compete on the bike trails.
+Now, visitors can tour the area and host their events on the park’s soccer fields.
+Bikers can train and compete on the bike trails and the Nike Cross Heartland eraRegionals are held at the park each year.
 Restrooms and water fountains are dispersed throughout the park.
-Soccer teams will love taking a photo at the giant statue of a soccer ball, commemorating the sport.
-Now, visitors can tour the area and host their events on the park’s 21 soccer fields.
+Soccer teams will love taking a photo at the giant statue of a soccer ball, commemorating the local sport visionaries.

 Sports: Soccer, running, biking